nickw409/TimeSculptor/deliverables/Report_11.md

 **Gabriel:**

-- Looked into use of MySQL for user database

 **Izaac:**

-- Created calendar template for event calendar view
+- Created daily view, made some tweaks to add/edit display
 - Handled room reservations
-- Wrote some descriptions for deliverable 4

 **Joey:**

-- Continuing working on the testing for the program
-- Sent off the tests for deliverable 4

 **Kimberly:**

-- Looked into adding a settings and notification menu

 **Nick:**

-- Further improvements to RESTful API.
-- Researching database integration into backend.

 **Noah:**

-- Created Report 9
-- Did some Database Work in MySQL Workbench

 ## **Project Retrospective**

 **Appreciations:**

-Made it through Deliverable 4, made a lot of progress on the project.
-Have done a good job of keeping on top of the work.
+- Everyone worked hard on Deliverable 4 & 5

 **Successes:**

-See above
+- We did great on Deliverable 4

 **Failures:**

-N/A
+- Not a ton of progress made on the app this week

 **Barriers:**

-Semester continues to ramp up in terms of workload
+- Unclear tasks for certain members

 **What We Should Try Next Time:**

-N/A
+- Everyone issues at least 1 pull request every week, and has a clear task for that week

 ## **Next Steps**

-- Work on Deliverable 5 diagrams
-- Continue working on features to be ready for Deliverable 6
+- Keep iterating on app to be ready for Deliverable 6 and beyond
-- Refactor code to be more readable/cleaner by following SOLID

 ## **Decisions**

-- Assigned deliverable 5 tasks
-- Joey: Class Diagram
-- Izaac: Architecture
-- Nick: Design Principles
-- Noah: Design Pattern
-- Kimberly: Design Patter
-- Gabriel: Sequence Diagram
+- See "What We Should Try Next Time" sections.